Dismissal during pregnancy, or maternity, adoption or shared parental leave

 However, if your employer believes or suspects that you are pregnant, regardless of whether it is true, and treats you less favourably based on their belief, you could have a claim for unfair dismissal and discrimination.

-I told my employer that I am pregnant and they gave be a bad performance review.
+I told my employer that I am pregnant and they gave me a bad performance review.
 Can they sack me?

-Pregnancy can be physically and mentally taxing, so it is not unreasonable for your employer to expect to have to make adjustments for you.
-If you are less able to do your job well because of your pregnancy, you should point out to your employer, in writing, that the reason you are having difficulty performing is due to your pregnancy.
-You should also ask your employer for a health and safety assessment to ensure that your working conditions are safe for both you and your baby.
-For more information, see our page on Health and Safety rights for pregnant women
+Pregnancy can be physically and mentally taxing, so if you are struggling to perform your role because of your pregnancy you may need to explore whether any adjustments could help and may want to ask your employer for a health and safety assessment to ensure that your working conditions are safe for both you and your baby.
+For more information, see our page on Health and Safety rights for pregnant women.

 I told my employer that I am pregnant and they extended my probation.
 Is this less favourable treatment?

-The fact that you have become pregnant during your probation period should not impact your entitlement to maternity leave – your rights are the same.
+The fact that you have become pregnant or are pregnant during your probation period should not impact your entitlement to maternity leave.
 More information can be found here: Pregnant and on probation at work?
 Your rights.

 If I’m dismissed while pregnant, am I still entitled to Statutory Maternity Pay?